-Legislation in each state and territory provides for a person to make ‘enduring’ arrangements, set out in a formal legal document, (called an enduring power of attorney), where they name someone else to make certain decisions on their behalf, in the event they become incapacitated and unable to continue managing their affairs.
+Legislation in each state and territory provides for a person to make ‘enduring’ arrangements about their money and financial affairs, manage their assets, which are written down and set out in a formal legal document.
+This is called an enduring power of attorney.
+An enduring power of attorney is where you name someone you trust to make certain decisions on your behalf in the event you become incapacitated and are unable to continue to manage your money, assets and financial affairs.

 An enduring power of attorney is a powerful document

 In considering the making of an enduring power of attorney in the personal and family context, a Judge of the New South Wales Supreme Court said the following:

 “The central concept is thus one of complete and lasting delegation to a particular person, albeit with the ability to put an end to the delegation while capacity to do so remains.
 That concept of empowering another person to act generally in relation to one’s affairs raises two basic questions.

 First, is it to my benefit and in my interests to allow another person to have control over the whole of my affairs so that they can act in those affairs in any way in which I could myself act – but with no duty to seek my permission in advance or to tell me after the event, so that they can, if they so decide, do things in my affairs that I would myself wish to do (such as pay my bills and make sure that cheques arriving in the post are put safely into the bank) and also things that I would not choose to do and would not wish to see done – sell my treasured stamp collection; stop the monthly allowance I pay to my grandson; exercise my power as appointor under the family trust and thereby change the children and grandchildren who are to be income beneficiaries; instruct my financial adviser to sell all my blue chip shares and to buy instead collateralised debt obligations in New York; have my dog put down; sell my house; buy a place for me in a nursing home?